 The power of real-time learning is its long-lasting ability to transmit pertinent information at the right time and in the right place.

 When we look at traditional learning methods, the student is removed from where real work is performed.
 And there is a specific reason for this.
 The idea is to provide a safe place for people to learn the skills apart from the real work environment.
-The downside is that the quality of the learning experience is diminished and workers are more likely to forget what they’ve learned.
-This leads to workers having to learn everything twice while potentially picking up bad habits once they are working on the shop floor.
+The downside is that the quality of the learning experience is diminished because it doesn’t prepare workers for the real manufacturing environment.
+All too often, workers forget what they’ve learned in the classroom and are required to learn everything twice.
+This leads to them potentially picking up bad habits once they are working/retraining on the shop floor.

 The focus of real-time learning is the enhancement of employees’ capabilities and performance.
 But it also presents four key advantages specific to the organization.

-Real-time learning transforms how you deliver knowledge to your employees.
-Instead of workers learning in a strictly sequential order, employers can supply specific knowledge at the time it is needed.
+Real-time learning transforms how you distribute knowledge to your employees.
+Instead of workers learning in a strict sequential order, employers can supply specific knowledge at the time it is needed.
 This means that training is agile and flexible to the needs of the operation and does not rely on what an employee already knows.

-Real-time learning applications enhance the reliability of every process through standardization.
-It ensures that training and process guidance is being performed the same way for every employee.
+Real-time learning applications enhance the reliability and quality output of every process through standardization.
+It ensures that training and process guidance is being performed the same way every time for every employee.
 Also, as experienced and inexperienced employees follow and perform their work, our work instruction software is monitoring that the job is being done according to the standardized method.

 Real-time learning creates a fast and effective way to implement continuous improvement across your shop floor.
-With work instruction software giving every employee the most up-to-date instructions, training employees on new procedures is done with the click of a button.
-Employees follow their work instructions and are notified when changes have been made and the system guides them through the improved process.
+With work instruction software giving every employee the most up-to-date guides, training employees on new and advanced procedures is done with the click of a button.
+Employees are notified when changes have been made and the system guides them through the improved process.

 Within the era of Industry 4.0 and the amazing benefits of real-time learning, it may seem that there is little space for traditional training methods.
 But this cannot be farther from the truth.
 The classroom setting is a great place to cement in the company vision, best practices, and any knowledge that may not be directly tied to any one procedure.

-With work instruction software, classroom training can be remodeled into an interactive experience.
-Instead of hearing someone explain a process with a PowerPoint presentation, workers can interactively follow along with the work instruction guidebook.
-Instructors can share the screens of the trainees and the whole class can work together to learn and solve problems in a safe environment.
+With work instruction software, classroom training can be remodeled into an interactive e-learning experience.
+Instead of hearing someone explain a process with a PowerPoint presentation (or worse, no visuals at all), workers can interactively follow along with the work instruction guidebook away from the shop floor.
+Instructors share the screens of the trainees and the whole class works together to learn and solve problems in a safe and stress-free environment.

-Essentially, we can apply qualities of real-time learning to the classroom with an interactive platform.
+Essentially, we can apply some of the qualities of real-time learning to the classroom with an interactive platform.
 This greatly enhances the learning experience and knowledge retention of each employee when classroom training is needed.

 At VKS, we believe in the unique needs of our customers.
 Whether you need to train large groups in a classroom or guide individual employees through new procedures, our goal is to empower your workers and your operation at every step of the way.